PouyaGohari/FinalLLMProjectCodes/General Knowledge Analysis/README.md

 For a full list of available command-line arguments, please see the [MyArgParser.py](utils/MyArgParser.py) file.

+You can see my scripts in script folder to get information more.

 # Examples
 For a usage example, please refer to the code provided in the [main.py](main.py) file.